Sonichaos360/PHPSimpleSpreadsheet/Readme.md

 Very simple and powerful tool for generate XLSX spreadsheets in PHP with low memory usage.

 ## Licence
 The Software is provided "as is", without warranty of any kind.
+Please refer to [the license file](LICENSE).